rgc2000/NutClient-ESXi/readme.txt

 WARNING

 This module is provided "as is" and is not approved by VMWare, you may lose VMWare support if you install it.
 Use it at your own risks.
+This module was designed for standalone ESXi servers.
+You should not use it for ESXi nodes in an HA cluster, otherwise the virtual machines will be abruptly stopped by the NUT client in the event of a power outage (no clean shutdown/standby in HA mode).

 REVISIONS